project-chip/connectedhomeip/examples/lock-app/nrfconnect/README.md

 guarantee that the device will be able to communicate with the CHIP controller and other devices.

+The example can be configured to use the secure bootloader and utilize it for performing over-the-air Device Firmware Upgrade using Bluetooth LE.

 ### Bluetooth LE advertising

 In this example, to commission the device onto a CHIP network, it must be